I-485 Adjustment of Status

 84

-Does a Speeding Ticket Need to Be Reported?
+Does a Speeding Ticket Need to be Reported during I-485 Application?

-No. If it is just a traffic violation, and the only penalty is a fine of less than $500 and/or points on your driver's license, you do not need to submit any documentation.
-However, if it was drug or alcohol related (DUI) or otherwise an arrest was made during the incident, you must report it on your I-485 application.
+No, if it is just a traffic violation and the only penalty is a fine of less than $500 and/or points on your driver's license.
+A parking ticket doesn't need to be reported either.
+However, if the violation was drug or alcohol related (DUI), or otherwise an arrest was made during the incident, you must report it on your I-485 application.

 Am I Allowed to Change Jobs with a Pending I-485?